 MEDERLE, O. (2016): Auf den Spuren der Tiroler Front – Wanderungen zu den Kriegsschauplätzen 1914 bis 1918.
 Athesia Verlag: 176

-In September 1822, the two German geologists Alexander von Humboldt and Leopold von Buch visited the village of Predazzo in the valley of Fassa, Italian Dolomites.
+In September 1822, the two German geologists Alexander von Humboldt and Leopold von Buch visited the village of Predazzo in the valley of Fiemme, Italian Dolomites.

-This locality was famous among geologists due to a geological mystery found nearby.
+This locality was famous among geologists due to a geological mystery found nearby in the volcanic complex of Predazzo and Monzoni.

 According to Neptunism, a scientific theory very popular at the time among German geologists, all rocks were formed by sedimentation from a primordial sea.
 Neptunists believed that coarse-grained granite bodies were the first rocks to crystallize, always followed by younger layers of schist and sedimentary rocks.
 However, near Predazzo a massive granite body covers the layers of limestone and therefore is the younger geological formation.
 Von Buch explained this puzzling observation as a result of a large landslide, disturbing the order of the rocks, but Humboldt was not convinced by this explanation.